DOA Purchasing Procedure

 Purchases of software and hardware must comply with the standards established by both the Statewide TMC and the Departmental Governance Groups.
 Violation of these procedures are cause for revocation of purchasing authority.

 Divisional shoppers submit an equote after selecting standard component options.
-The equote is sent to David Bohna, DOA departmental procurement officer.
+The equote will be sent to your departmental procurement officer.
 Send the equote to the DOA-IT Manager for approval.
 Once approved you may purchase the PC using a State One Card.
 For more details on this process, please refer to the Resourceful Flow Chart - Dell Purchases - Buyer.

 Examining the PC Upgrade Cycle Network World

 The cost to support a PC each year is anywhere from three to five times higher than the cost to purchase the PC in the first place.